 CASA offers a smoke-free work environment to all employees & volunteers.
 No smoking is allowed inside any of the agency facilities.
-Designated smoking areas are located outside the facility.
+Smoking is permitted outside, so long as the smoker is at least 20 feet from building entrances or open windows.
 Smokers are responsible for keeping the area clean and free of smoking debris.